dai-shi/use-reducer-async/README.md

 ### Notes for abortability

-If an action handler dispatches an action after the component is unmounted, React in the development mode warns about possible memory leaks.
+If an async action handler dispatches an action after the component is unmounted, React in the development mode warns about possible memory leaks.

-It is the responsibility of the action handler to deal with such cases.
+It is the responsibility of the async action handler to deal with such cases.

-All action handlers receive `abortSignal` in the third argument.
+All async action handlers receive `signal` in the argument.
 Refer [`examples/04_abort/src`](./examples/04_abort/src) for the usage.

 Note: The implementation depends on [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) in the DOM spec.